zhrfrd/JRobots/README.md

 # JRobots
 JRobots is a programming game similar to [CRobots](https://crobots.deepthought.it/home.php).
 The objective of the game is to code your own robot and fight against other robots.

-If you want to contribute to the code base you are more than welcome ;) Just read the [CONTRIBUTING.md](CONTRIBUTING.md) file to understand how to set up the project and our guidelines.
+**JRobots is still in development**, which means that it's still not fully functional so, if you want to contribute to the code base you are more than welcome ;) Just read the [CONTRIBUTING.md](CONTRIBUTING.md) file to understand how to set up the project and our guidelines.

 ## 1. How to use JRobots
 The syntax of JRobots is based on Java and, in order to create your own robot, you can use the different methods of the JRobots API listed below.